 - You can run your business more effectively in Canada, as you know our official language(s)

-There is no minimum investment funds for the start up visa.
+There are no minimum investment funds for the Start-up Visa.
 However, consider the following:

 - Legal mandates

 IRCC expects you to have minimum settlement funds per LICO.
 Read the following article for more information.

 Although there is no minimum investment for this method of immigration, the designated organization may demand a certain amount of investment in the business from your side.
 Generally speaking, the majority of successful people under this program are wealthy business owners.

 Note 1: The federal immigration programs such as Startup visas are for people who want to settle in any province or territory of Canada but Quebec.

 Note 2: The Start-up Visa program is a highly complex process.
 You may alternatively consider the work-permit-for-job-creators root instead.

 If you need our help, fill out the following form:

 If you wish to visit or move to Canada, please fill out our free assessment form.
 We will review it for free, but we will contact you only if we find an opportunity for you.
 Alternatively, you may book a consultation session.
 Consultation sessions are not free, but you will receive formal advice from a licensed practitioner.

 Fill our Free Canada Immigration Assessment Form in your language!